Learn Two Simple Phrases to Reduce Overwhelming and Stressful Situations

 The "N" Words.

 I could see the light bulb go off in his head.
 The reality of what he had allowed came into focus.
 He looked at me and politely said, "No. My load is full, and I won't be able to make the deadline if I take the new assignment on."
 I smiled.
 He left.
-While there were a few bumps on my colleague's new road of "no," the stress and strain were slipping away from him, his laugher more frequent, and he had more time for his family and friends.
+While there were a few bumps on my colleague's new road of "no," the stress and strain were slipping away from him, his laughter more frequent, and he had more time for his family and friends.

 While adding "no" to his vocabulary was a game changer, he needed to learn the other "N" words: "necessary next."
-Most people I know who are hounded by the tick, tick, tick of the clock need to understand the words "no" and "necessary next" to help silence the blaring tick of the clock.
+Most people I know who are hounded by the tick, tick, tick of the clock need to understand the terms "no" and "necessary next" to help silence the blaring tick of the clock.

 Think about areas of your life where you need to begin saying "no." How can you communicate "no" in a kind way and begin to establish boundaries?
 Give saying "no" a try this week.